 Major Industry Trends

-On top of this, there has been a convergence between IT and telephony, driven by transforming voice traffic from an analogue signal to a digital packet, indistinguishable from other data packets travelling through a computer network.
+On top of this, there has been a convergence between IT and telephony, driven by transforming voice traffic from an analog signal to digital packets, indistinguishable from other data packets travelling through a computer network.
 IT in the leisure sector is already about enabling interaction with video, movies, and TV, and this trend is increasingly carrying over into the business space.

-Each of the major sub-areas in IT is itself capable of being divided into its component parts.
+Each of the major subareas in IT is itself capable of being divided into component parts.
 Storage, for example, breaks down into disk drives, tape drives, and optical drives, and into attached storage and networked storage.
-PCs break down into utility-business desktop PCs, high-end workstations, and “extreme” gaming PCs for games enthusiasts—the computer and console games industry has already produced “blockbusters” that outsell bestselling film releases from Hollywood.
+PCs break down into business desktop PCs, high-end workstations, and “extreme” gaming PCs for games enthusiasts—the computer and console games industry has already produced “blockbusters” that outsell best-selling film releases from Hollywood.

-Software subdivides into numerous specialist areas, from relational database technologies to enterprise applications, to “horizontal” office applications characterized by Microsoft Office, for example.
+Software subdivides into numerous specialist areas, from relational databases to business applications—characterized by Microsoft Office, for example.

 In addition, the IT arena is characterized by a number of key trends and emerging technologies which, again, have the potential to transform the way businesses currently use IT and carry out their operations.
-An example of a trend would be the outsourcing of IT services, such as desktop PC support, or whole IT-supported functions, such as accounts processing.
+An example of a trend would be the outsourcing of IT servicing needs, such as support for desktop PCs, or for whole IT-based functions, such as accounts processing.
 An example of a technology trend would be virtualization.
-This refers to the ability of large servers to be subdivided into a number of virtual machines, which can be either virtual PCs or virtual servers.
+This refers to the ability of a single large server to be subdivided into a number of virtual machines, which can be either virtual PCs or virtual servers.

 Virtualization carries with it a number of benefits, including stopping what, at one stage, looked like an endless proliferation of servers inside companies.
 Splitting one large server into a number of virtual servers enables the organization to reduce the number of servers it has to manage.
 Server virtualization should not be confused with another powerful trend: the creation of virtual environments inside the machine.
 The fact that desktop processors are now powerful enough to mimic real-world physics in computer space is transforming both design and entertainment.